mcsoto/cosmos/readme.md

 Building
 ---

 Building from the source requires SWI-Prolog (7.1.16+).
-Look into the _make_ script and move the executable to swipl/bin.
+Run `make cosmos` and move the executable to swipl/bin.
+If you're on an environment where the Makefile doesn't work, look into the `make.sh`, `make.bat` or `make86.bat` scripts.

 Files
 ---